shiyihe-neko/reVISit_study/buckaroo/assets/task-2-intro.md

-# Task 2： Cleaning Used Cars Dataset
+# Task 2：Cleaning Used Cars Dataset

 You are a data analyst at a used car trading platform, and you need to prepare a dataset to train a "Car Value Retention Model" for various manufacturers.
 The raw data is currently too messy for the pipeline.
 Please clean it using the assigned tool.